pydantic/pydantic/docs/usage/postponed_annotations.md

     """
 ```

-Because this error is raised without actually exceeding the maximum recursion depth, it means that you can catch and
+Because this error is raised without actually exceeding the maximum recursion depth, you can catch and
 handle the raised `ValidationError` without needing to worry about the limited remaining recursion depth:

 ```python